 Because of that shift in strategy, we can assume we won’t have to wait as long between when the Snapdragon 8cx Gen 3 is announced and when it begins to ship, and indeed, Qualcomm said devices based on the SoC are coming in the first half of 2022.
 That also means less time between when it’s announced and when it’s modified into the Microsoft SQ3.

 Qualcomm actually has a pretty exciting roadmap.
 Following the Snapdragon 8cx Gen 3, it should start sampling completely custom chips using technology from its Nuvia acquisition in late 2022.
 After that, it’s going to be aiming to compete with Apple Silicon, something the San Diego firm is struggling to do right now.

 I’m almost hesitant to say this, given Microsoft’s reluctance to adopt modern technologies, but we should expect 5G in the Surface Pro X 2.
 One of the value indicators with Windows on ARM was supposed to be integrated cellular connectivity, even if many companies are opting to build Wi-Fi-only models instead.
 But the Surface Pro X comes with 4G LTE, no matter which one you get, and that’s a good thing.

-The Snapdragon 8cx Gen 3, unlike the first and second generations of the SoC, should have an integrated 5G modem.
+The Snapdragon 8cx Gen 3, unlike the Snapdragon 7c+ Gen 3, still doesn’t have a 5G modem, but it’s considered a 5G chipset.
 That should translate to 5G in the Microsoft SQ3.
 Whether it supports mmWave or only sub-6GHz bands is anyone’s guess though.